pact-foundation/pact-specification/implementation-guidelines/README.md

 ## Verification
 * Each interaction should be verified independently without any data leaking from a previous interaction.
+* To this end, a developer should be able to specify a "setup" hook and an "teardown" hook that will run before/after each interaction, as well as a setup/teardown hook for each provider state.

 ## Interaction filters

 TODO